-Suitable wet weather clothing shall be provided where the employer and the employee agree that the nature of the work requires it.

-- Damage to personal clothing an employee may, at the employer's discretion, be compensated for damage to personal clothing worn on duty, or reimbursed dry cleaning charges for excessive soiling to personal clothing worn on duty, provided the damage or soiling did not occur as a result of the employee's negligence or failure to wear the protective clothing available.
-Each case shall be determined on its merits by the employer. - J5 Clothing Allowance Nursing and Health Care Assistants - An allowance of \$3.42 per day (or proportionate part thereof for nurses employed part-time) shall be paid for each working day on which, because of therapeutic requirements or in the interests of patient care/rehabilitation, a nurse is required by the employer to wear civilian clothes instead of the normal uniform (such requirement or direction shall be in writing and a copy shall be forwarded to the union). - (In the absence of a written requirement or direction, either a uniform shall be made available or an allowance of \$3.42 per day shall be paid until such time as a uniform is made available.
+- Suitable protective clothing shall be provided at the employer's expense where the duty involves a risk of excessive soiling or damage to uniforms or personal clothing or a risk of injury to the employee. - Damage to personal clothing an employee may, at the employer's discretion, be compensated for damage to personal clothing worn on duty or reimbursed dry cleaning charges for excessive soiling to personal clothing worn on duty, provided the damage or soiling did not occur as a result of the employee's negligence or failure to wear the protective clothing available.
+Each case shall be determined on its merits by the employer. - J6 Uniform Allowance for employees required to wear issued uniform tops - An allowance of \$1.50 per allocated shift worked per day may be claimed, noting exclusions below at work for the sole purpose of attending scheduled training sessions or meetings unless the wearing of uniform is stated as required by the employer